What Are Heel Fissures?

 Treatment and Prevention

-Moisturizing the feet regularly can prevent heel fissures.
+Moisturizing the feet regularly can prevent cracks.
 Once they occur, you can use a pumice stone daily to gently decrease the thick and flaky layer of skin.
 Avoid going barefoot or wearing open-backed shoes, sandals or shoes with thin soles.
 Shoes with strong shock absorption can help to improve the condition.
 Moisturizing the feet at least twice a day and wearing socks over moisturizer while sleeping can also help.